UniMath/SymmetryBook/README.md

 Go [here for the current draft of the book](https://unimath.github.io/SymmetryBook/book.pdf).

+## Compiling the book

+To speed up compilation while writing the book, we cache the macros as a TeX format, and we externalize most of the figures, so that they're only compiled once (or when necessary after changes to them).
+This is managed with the Makefile, so just run `make`.
+The first run takes about 5–10 minutes, but subsequent compilations should finish in seconds.

 ## An icosahedron for your viewing pleasure

 Go [here for an interactive icosahedron](https://unimath.github.io/SymmetryBook/icosahedron.html)